 The dialog is self documenting.
 It prompts you for a few required parameters.
 It extracts the IOF distribution datasets and saves them in MVS datasets you control.
 When installing from a previous version of IOF, it copies your old IOF options to the new options dataset.
 Less than five minutes is normally needed to run the MPI dialog.

 The dialog builds a TO DO list in member $$TODO of the new INSTALL dataset.
 This list describes all the tasks required to complete installation of the new release.
 It references the IOF Installation Guide for additional information. $$TODO is only a page or two long and is specifically tailored to your site.
 Allowances are made for your previous release of IOF and for many of the options you specified.

 Generate and Test the New ReleaseFollow the instructions in the $$TODO member of the new INSTALL dataset to complete generating the new release.
 It is a good idea to print $$TODO and use a highlighter to check off each paragraph when it has been successfully done.

-Release 8G has several new functions as described in the October 2017 Newsletter.
+Release 8G has several new functions as described in the November 2020 Newsletter.
+Support for z/OS V2R4 is described in the September 2019 Newsletter.
 The new options will not appear on the IOF Option Menu unless users are authorized to them. $$TODO provides information about how to authorize the new functions.
 Virtual Help Desk problem number PC09 provides specific information about how to cause IOF options to be shown on the IOF Option Menu.